urdnot-ios/hello-akka-rest-api/module01 - Student/README.md

 ```
 And there you have it!
 TLS enabled, security achieved (except the NSA, they can read anything).

-##Connection Throttling
+##Connection Handling
-The final concept for the REST API is for a combination of security and resource allocation.
-It is often needed to provide backpressure and throttline on the connections.
+The final concept in the REST API module are the set of configurations that are notable for the server.
+The [akka-http configuration site](https://doc.akka.io/docs/akka-http/current/configuration.html) has the full documentation.
+Here I will discuss a few that I have found useful.

+1.
 #Assignment 3: Security and Request Throttling